List of cults of personality: Serbia

 Some observers have described that Aleksandar Vučić built a cult of personality during his authoritarian rule as prime minister and as president.
 After Vučić's inauguration as the president of Serbia, he appointed Ana Brnabić as his successor as prime minister.
-Shortly afterwards, Brnabić suggested that the portraits of the president Vućić be placed in all state institutions “to strengthen the cult of the state”, which was supported by some ministers.
+Shortly afterwards, Brnabić suggested that portraits of Vućić be placed in all state institutions “to strengthen the cult of the state”, which was supported by some ministers.
 According to investigative journalism portal Crime and Corruption Reporting Network, more than 700 fake news were published on the front pages of pro-government tabloids during 2018.
-Many of them were about alleged attacks on the Vučić and attempts of coups, as well as messages of support to him by Vladimir Putin.
-In 2020, Twitter announced that they shut down the network of 8,500 spam accounts that wrote 43 million tweets – acted in concert to cheerlead for president Vučić and his party, boost Vučić-aligned content and attack his opponents.
+Many of them were about alleged attacks on Vučić and attempts of coups, as well as messages of support to him by Vladimir Putin.
+In 2020, Twitter announced that it shut down a network of 8,500 spam accounts that wrote 43 million tweets – acted in concert to cheerlead for Vučić and his party, boost Vučić-aligned content and attack his opponents.
 Some athletes and sports officials praised Vučić for own success, even giving him their own medals.

-In the last days of the campaign before the 2017 presidential election, he was a guest with his parents on the TV show on Happy TV, in which he offered assistance in front of the camera to a man who allegedly fainted.
-Parliamentary leader of governing Serbian Progressive Party, Zoran Babić, declared during the session that he admires the Vučić physically and mentally, stating that he was impressed that Vučić had not left the hall for hours to go to the toilet.
+In the last days of the campaign before the 2017 presidential election, he was a guest with his parents on a program on Happy TV, in which he offered assistance in front of the camera to a man who allegedly fainted.
+Parliamentary leader of the governing Serbian Progressive Party, Zoran Babić, declared during the session that he admires the Vučić physically and mentally, stating that he was impressed that Vučić had not left the hall for hours to go to the toilet.
 Director of the Institute for Health Protection of Mother and Child of Serbia stated that the children patients and parents were more smiling and cheerful than ever because of the president's visit.
 After Vučić was hospitalized for cardiovascular problems in November 2019, ministers, party colleagues and local party committees wrote announcements and organized support groups, while his associates and pro-regime media accused the journalists of worsening the president's health by asking “inappropriate” questions about alleged corruption by government ministers.

+Somalia

+The growth of a personality cult was fostered around Siad Barre, who ruled Somalia as president and dictator between 1969 and 1991, as a means to replace the complex clan hierarchies of Somali society.
+Barre was styled the "Victorious Leader" (Guulwade) in official discourse; the traditional term of polite address ina'adeer, which means "cousin", was replaced by the non-kinship term jaalle, meaning "comrade" or "friend", and Barre was commonly referred to as "jaalle Siad Barre", or simply "jaalle Siad".
+Portraits of Barre along with Karl Marx and Vladimir Lenin were displayed in the streets for public occasions.
+A selection of his quotations were published and widely distributed in Barre's little blue-and-white book, reminiscent of Mao's Little Red Book in China.